Welcome to Kenya

 Special: Lions vs. Villages vs. Government

 It’s been over a year since I publisheed my last blog post about Kenya.
-But recently, somebody on Facebook who travelled with me to Kenya sent us an article titled The Kenyan Maasai Who Once Hunted Lions Are Now Their Saviors.
+But recently, somebody on Facebook who traveled with me to Kenya sent us an article about how the Kenyan Maasai who once hunted lions now work to save them.
 Not only was this article immensely educational and entertaining, but it also reminded me of some things that were told to me when I visited the Maasai village.
-I don’t want to recap everything the article says; for full explanation of what this article said, you should read the article 😉.
-But I will mention a couple key things I took away from the article and how it relates to what I experienced in Kenya.
+Although I don’t want to recap the entire article, I will mention a couple key things I took away from the article and how it relates to what I experienced in Kenya.

 The article, written by Andrew Dubbins, talks about how in the Maasai villages, young men used to hunt and kill lions for sport.
 They’d hunt them as a coming-of-age ritual.
 I remember one of the men in the village explaining this to me.
 Apparently, they’d go out alone or in a small group, and their goal was to kill an adult lion.
 I guess the goal was to kill a male lion, but if they could only find a female, then that was fine, too.
 When I was told this, I remember briefly thinking about how frightening that’d be.
 Our drivers on the safari drives wouldn’t even let us out of the van if we could see wild animals; it was hard to comprehend getting close enough to stab them with a spear.
 Furthermore, an injured and dying creature is dangerous—animals’ fight insticts will be exacerbated if they’re in pain.